-Also, for the sides that don’t need and edge profile but need to stop flush with the cabinet (like on each side of the stove or fridge) you will have to get a little creative.
-We started by trying to attach a scrap piece of wood to the side, but ended up using extra edge pieces turned backwards to get a nice flat edge.
+Also, for the sides that don’t need an edge profile but need to stop flush with the cabinet (like on each side of the stove or fridge) you will have to get a little creative.
+We started by trying to attach a scrap piece of wood to the side, but ended up using extra edge pieces turned backward to get a nice flat edge.

 Step three – Caulk everything and tape the joints